aa6my/Craftsman/README.md

 php bin/craftsman migration:refresh
 ```

-Note: all migration versions of modules are stored separated apart from each other, so you can control the versions of every module and never interfering with each other.
+**Note**: all migration versions of modules are stored apart from each other, so you can control the versions of every module and never interfering with each other.

 ## CHANGELOG
 ---